 The River Crossings

-The famous spectacle of the crossing at the Grumeti and Mara Rivers has been well documented by film makers and photographers.
-Forced on by the power of the herd the wildebeest have no choice but to take a suicidal plunge into the crocodile infested waters often drowning in their thousands.
+The famous spectacle of the crossing at the Grumeti and Mara Rivers has been well documented by filmmakers and photographers.
+Forced on by the power of the herd, the wildebeest have no choice but to take a suicidal plunge into the crocodile-infested waters often drowning in their thousands.

 How can I witness the Migration?

-Jan – Early Mar (Serengeti)
+January – Early March (Serengeti)

-Fortunately, because so many calves are born in such a short time the predators do not have time to eat them all.
+Fortunately, because so many calves are born in such a short period, the predators do not have enough time to eat them all.
 During these months it is best to choose a camp or lodge in the southern plains of the Serengeti or Ngorongoro Conversation Area.

 April / May (Serengeti)

-June / July (Serengeti / Masai Mara)
+June / July (Serengeti / Maasai Mara)

-Nov / Dec (Serengeti)
+November / December (Serengeti)